AnyGrasp: Robust and Efficient Grasp Perception in Spatial and Temporal Domains: Methods and Materials

 \subsection{Data Collection and Annotation}

 For the training data of our algorithm, we mainly adopt the training set of GraspNet-1Billion~\cite{graspnet} and follow the same methodology to collect 168 extra scenes composed of 104 new objects.
-In total, 268 scenes that consist of 144 objects are used to train our network.
 In brief, we obtain objects' 3D mesh models with a commercial 3D scanner and calculate dense grasp poses using analytic antipodal scores~\cite{dexnet2,gpd}.
 For each scene, we randomly choose several objects ($\sim$10) and randomly placed them on the table.
-Images are taken at 256 different viewpoints for each scene and we manually annotate the object 6D poses in the scene.
+Images are taken at 256 different viewpoints for each scene and we manually annotate the object 6D poses in the scene to ensure the accuracy.
 Then the grasp poses on the scene can be obtained by projecting the poses on each object with the annotated 6D pose to the scene.
-Moreover, collision detection is performed by assuming a voxel size of the gripper and checking whether each grasp pose will have an intersection with the object models in the scene.
+Moreover, collision detection is performed by simplifying the gripper model into three cubes and checking whether each grasp pose has an intersection with the object models in the scene.
+In our pipeline, all annotations except for the 6D poses are automatically labeled by the program..
 For more details, we refer readers to~\cite{graspnet}.
+In total, 268 scenes that consist of 144 objects are used to train our network.

 In this paper, we annotate three extra labels for the training data, which help improve the stability during grasping and enable the grasp pose tracking ability.

 Firstly, the original grasp pose annotation consists of four approach depths, \ie 1, 2, 3, and 4 centimeters.
 In this paper, we add an extra depth of 0.5 centimeters to grasp small objects.